LittleSound/slimeform/README.md

 #### Default message for form

-Use `defaultMessage`sq to define placeholders for form field validation information.
-The default value is `''`,you can set it to `u00A0` , which will be escaped to `&nbsp` during rendering , to avoid the height collapse problem of '<p>' when there is no messages.
+Use `defaultMessage` to define a placeholders for the form field validation error message.
+The default value is `''`, you can set it to `u00A0`, which will be escaped to `&nbsp` during rendering, to avoid the height collapse problem of '<p>' when there is no messages.

 ```vue
 <script setup>